Beans & Greens with Tres Vinegres-Tahini dressing

 1.5 Tbsp Ahara Turmeric Black Pepper OR Lemon Garlic OR Niter Kibbeh Ghee

 1 Bag precut organic cooking greens or chop your own

 Ume Plum Vinegar

 apple cider vinegar

 Heat Cast Iron or other Skillet on med-high.
 Add desired ghee-flavor to pan.
 Add onion and curry leaves if desired and sauté until clear.
 Add chopped greens and stir for 1 minute.
 Add veggie or bone stock, reduce heat and cover for 3 minutes.
 Uncover and cook on medium, allowing liquid to steam off.
+Drain beans and add towards the end of cooking (just to warm) or use previously cooked beans drained.
+Saute briefly with the greens to warm.
 Put in Bowl and add a dash of Ume to the Beans & Greens

 We will post more about how to make a proper tahini sauce in another post, but here is how you make this one: Put your tahini in a glass bowl and use a fork or spoon to slowly work in a drizzle of water.
 Go slow.
 Add just about 1 Tbsp at a time.
 As you work the tahini, it will first become MORE resistant.
 Add a bit more water and keep working.
 When enough water has been added, it will lighten in color and look more creamy but still thick.
 This is the base from which you add your vinegars.